 I’m Not Sure About This One

-Housatonic River Gorge and Cascades, Bulls Bridge
+Housatonic River Gorge and Cascades, Kent

-These falls (cascades, officially) are included in the new (2013) Connecticut Waterfalls guidebook, so I’m adding this page two years after visiting.
+These falls (cascades, officially) are included in the (2013) Connecticut Waterfalls guidebook, so I’m adding this page two years after visiting.
 And since I’m lazy, I’m not going to go find the CD that contains the original pictures to give you the lovely giant waterfall picture you so richly deserve.
 Since I didn’t know this cascade would make a guidebook in the future, I didn’t spend any time taking proper pictures, so this is all I’ve got.

 Housatonic River Gorge and Cascades.